The Three Essentials of

 Use your content to address underlying objections that might keep someone from buying.
 Use it to tell interesting stories about how others have benefited from your offering.
 Use proven persuasion techniques to show your reader just how much she needs your product or service.

-Successful salespeople will tell you that your customer needs to know, trust and like you before she’ll buy.
+Successful salespeople will tell you that your customer needs to know, like, and trust you before she’ll buy.
 That’s exactly why content marketing is so effective.
 Great content buys you the time to build that trusting relationship.
 So use that time wisely.

 Yes, you still want to ask for the order with a strong call to action.
 But keep the balance right.
 Use your content to build desire for your product, and to create an unshakeable relationship with your audience, then ask for the sale.